JackInABot/JackInABots-Vector-Utilities/README.md

 I promise I plan to have this available to download via pip3 in the future so stay tuned while I figure that out -_-

 ## 2. Quick Start Implementation
-The ease of use is the buggest factor of this project, and so the utilities are organisaed into classes which only require you to pass the reference of the SDK into the object initialisation.
+The ease of use is the biggest factor of this project, and so the utilities are organised into classes which only require you to pass the reference of the SDK into the object initialisation.
 Here's an example of how to initialise a utility object, in this example we're initiating the RainbowEyes utility:
 ```python
 from Utilities import RainbowEyes as rbe #from Utilities import <Utility-File> as <class-ref>